weconnect-tobias/Show-prices-for-WHMCS/README.md

 ## Usage

-After activation, configure the plugin by going to `Settings > WHMCS Price` and entering your WHMCS API details.
+After activation, configure the plugin by going to `WHMCS Price` and entering your WHMCS API details.

 ## Support